 - In the episode "Superstar" even the credits are changed to show the change of a spell that makes Jonathan into a Black Hole Sue.

-- Another episode of Supernatural has Sam & Dean Winchester leading completely different lives as unrelated people Dean Smith and Sam Wesson, an executive and an IT guy working at the same firm who get sucked into a supernatural mystery.
+- Another episode has Sam & Dean Winchester leading completely different lives as unrelated people Dean Smith and Sam Wesson, an executive and an IT guy working at the same firm who get sucked into a supernatural mystery.
 Turns out it's a ploy by some angels.

 - One episode of the Weird Science sitcom (based on the movie) starts with Gary and Wyatt getting bullied which they're used to, but they seemingly have no knowledge of Lisa.
 They then discover evidence of her existence and look into her.
 It's later discovered they told a classmate about Lisa and the classmate made Lisa her slave.
 One of the first things she did was wish Gary and Wyatt forgot about Lisa.

 - Star Trek: The Next Generation:

 - The episode "Yesterday's Enterprise" opens with the Enterprise-D coming upon a time rip with the Enterprise-C (lost decades earlier) emerging.
 Suddenly, reality is changed and the Federation is now involved in a war with the Klingons.
 On top of that, Tasha Yar (killed in season one) is still on the bridge crew.
 No one notices anything is different, although Guinan suspects something is wrong.